Explore Collections Explore The Collections

 Notes

-Drawing 21 appears to be a copy of drawing 20, which is pricked for transfer.
-Pencil modifications to drawing 20 show semicircular niches in the recesses, which are included in drawings 22 to 24.
-Drawings 20 and 21 also include a stairwell to the south east of the Vestibule.
-In drawing 21 an extra pair of columns is included on the east side of the Vestibule, mirroring the three other sides of the square hall.
+This drawing appears to be a copy of SM volume 73/56, which is pricked for transfer.
+It includes a stairwell to the south east of the Vestibule where an extra pair of columns is included, mirroring the three other sides of the square hall.
 The two columns framing the entrance have been cancelled, suggesting their omission.
 Nearly identical corridors extend from the north and south sides of the vestibule, maintaining an internal circulation to the south rather than the paved Barracks court as shown in earlier designs.

 Level